Maughan-Lab/fabrial/README.md

 Quincy is an application for controlling lab instruments.
 Currently, it supports ovens capable of communicating using modbus protocols and [Gamry](https://www.gamry.com/) potentiostats.

+# Installation
+I'm really bad at GitHub, so currently the solution is to clone/download the repository, then run the [installer](/packaging/Quincy%20Installer.exe).

 # Notes for Developers
 - This program uses PyInstaller to compile and InstallForge to create an installer.
     * An awesome reference for both programs can be found [here](https://www.pythonguis.com/tutorials/packaging-pyqt6-applications-windows-pyinstaller/).